There is plenty of scientific evidence on the benefits of floating on the body and mind. Here are some key points from decades of research

 In addition to playing a significant role in weight gain and water retention, cortisol increases blood pressure and blood sugar.
 Studies monitoring blood pressure before and post-float show significant reductions in cortisol levels and lowered blood pressure.

 Pregnant women can benefit from floatation therapy in several ways.
-Floating relieves pressure from feet and back and offers an escape from the added weight and strain from carrying a baby.
-Floating can also help mothers-to-be create a symbiotic sense of connection with their babies.
+Firstly, floating relieves pressure from feet and back and offers an escape from the added weight and strain from carrying a baby.
+Secondly, floating can also help mothers-to-be create a symbiotic sense of connection with their babies.

-The weightless environment with little sensory stimuli causes a release in endorphins which produce a positive, euphoric felling of well-being and happiness.
+The weightless environment with little sensory stimuli causes a release in endorphins, therefore, producing a positive, euphoric felling of well-being and happiness.

 Magnesium targets and repairs connective tissues.
 Absorbed transdermally through the skin, magnesium helps cells retain their elasticity and aids in collagen production.
 The result is the reduced appearance of cellulite under the skin.
 Spending 60-minutes in a float tank can leave your skin feeling refreshed, your hair looking rejuvenated, and your nails stronger.